-24 locations in DE will participate in drug take-back day April 28, 2018
+24 locations in Delaware will participate in drug take-back day

 Organized nationally, by the Drug Enforcement Administration (DEA) and locally, by the Division of Public Health (DPH), the twice-a-year event has resulted in 76,474 pounds of medication being collected in 15 events since 2010.
 Properly discarding unused medications is an important ongoing event in the effort to address the nationwide opioid epidemic.
 Doing so reduces the risk of addiction by keeping prescription medications out of the hands of people who may misuse, abuse, or sell them, and helps reduce the risk of drug overdoses.
 Proper disposal also protects our groundwater from medications being flushed down the toilet.

 “I am grateful to the citizens across our state who take seriously their responsibility to rid their homes of expired, unwanted or unnecessary medications,” Governor John Carney said.
 “To reduce the toll that addiction is having on our state, we are combining education and prevention efforts like the Drug Take-Back Day efforts, with strong law enforcement and control measures, and an expanding treatment and recovery system.”

 “Unwanted, expired or unused prescription medications are often an unintended catalyst for addiction,” said DPH Director Dr. Karyl Rattay.
 “Participating in Drug Take-Back Days provides the average person a concrete way they can make a difference in the ongoing opioid epidemic our state is facing.
 By taking the important step of cleaning out medicine cabinets, you can make your home safe from potential prescription drug abuse or theft.”